 It was 1964, the Marvel Age of comics was in full swing, and Captain America was back!
 And who better to draw him than his first artist, Jack Kirby?
 Never having seen the Golden Age Cap, this was my first exposure to the character, who the story explained had been frozen in an iceberg since World War Two.
 Despite that somewhat dubious information, Stan Lee and Jack Kirby made him work very well, and Captain America soon became an integral part of The Avengers, as well as appearing in other Marvel books.
 Though there aren’t any actual records that I know of, the early Marvel logos are said to have been created by Sol Brodsky and Artie Simek, with the former probably designing and pencilling, the latter probably inking and finishing.
-The logo for THE AVENGERS is one of those, and the cover lettering reintroducing Cap to the world is also probably by Simek: standard open letters with some ragged ends adding interest.
+The logo for THE AVENGERS is one of those, and the cover lettering reintroducing Cap to the world is also by Simek: standard open letters with some ragged ends adding interest.

 TALES OF SUSPENSE was the home of Iron Man, and in issue 58, cover dated October 1964, he battled Captain America.
-The lettering of Cap’s name here is approaching a logo, but not there quite yet, it’s just open title lettering, but the red white and blue bands show the way Marvel would often go with his logos.
+The lettering of Cap’s name here by Sam Rosen is approaching a logo, but not there quite yet, it’s just open title lettering, but the red white and blue bands show the way Marvel would often go with his logos.
 This appearance was a tryout of sorts…

 …in the very next issue TALES OF SUSPENSE began a Cap co-feature that ran for the rest of the series.
 Cap now got his own logo, and both his and Iron Man’s logo here are probably by the team of Brodsky and Simek.
 The entire logo is kind of a jumble, with four different letterform styles, but the IM and Cap logos are similar enough that they work well together.
 Both are open block letters that mix straight and rounded forms, and have square stroke-ends.
 To give them equal space, Iron Man’s letters are much heavier and wider, Cap’s are thinner and condensed.
 The letterforms are attractive, and I like the more informal C’s on the Cap logo, giving it a fresher look, somewhere between the blockiness of IM and the really loose title lettering elsewhere on the cover.
 Not a bad start for a Marvel Cap logo.

 Toward the end, TALES OF SUSPENSE began featuring one logo or the other and subtitling the second character, and on issue 98 Captain America finally got his own cover-wide logo.
 It features the red-white-and-blue theme first seen on issue 58, but with more carefully drawn and precise block letters, well-formed and on the classical model for such things.
 A small black drop shadow helps pop it off the cover art.
 The only thing unique about it is the flag colors, which I have to say I find a bit distracting, but on an open background like this it reads fine.
-Perhaps this was also designed by Brodsky and Simek, but from this point until the mid 1990s my knowledge of who created Marvel logos falls into an abyss of ignorance, so it would well have been someone else working in the Marvel bullpen at the time.
+Perhaps this was also designed by Brodsky and Simek, but from this point until the mid 1990s my knowledge of who created Marvel logos falls into an abyss of ignorance, so it could well have been someone else working in the Marvel bullpen at the time.

 In April of 1968 Captain America got his own Marvel title, continuing the numbering from TALES OF SUSPENSE.
 The logo is a revised version of the previous one, with taller letters and the open drop-shadow on the left this time.
 The logo is well-made, but hard to read on this cover because of the coloring.
 That’s not the logo designer’s fault.
 It might not even be the colorist’s fault, as Marvel covers of the period are notorious for dark, muddy colors from their printer.
 While I like the idea of the flag colors, and they certainly tie in to the character and his costume, I still find them distracting, unless the blue is lighter and the red a bit muted so the letterforms stand out better.